KhronosGroup/OpenXR-Tutorials/tutorial/3-graphics.rst

 	:end-before: XR_DOCS_TAG_END_EnumerateSwapchainFormats
 	:dedent: 8

 Next, we do some checks to confirm that the views in the view configuration are the same size and thus suitable for stereo rendering.
-With check done, we can alias to views together when create our ``XrSwapchain``.
+With this check done, we can alias to views together when create our ``XrSwapchain``.
 We resize our ``SwapchainAndDepthImage`` structure and enter a for each loop to create all required resources.

 xrCreateSwapchain()
 ^^^^^^^^^^^^^^^^^^^